 Westergren tube used to measure ESR

-Test results may vary depending on your age (increases with age), gender, pregnancy, technical factors (dilution problem, high temperature, tube tilt), etc.
+Test results may vary depending on your age (increases with age), gender, pregnancy, technical factors (dilution problem, high temperature, tube inclination), etc.

 Note : For some references, the normal value is < 20 mm for men and < 25mm for women.

-A rise in ESR above 15mm (20mm for women) can mean your body is having an inflammatory reaction to something but won't identify its location or cause.
+Finding an isolated sedimentation rate increase is of little value and difficult to interpret.
+An elevation of ESR above 15mm (20mm for women) this may mean that your body is having an inflammatory reaction to something but will not identify its location or cause.

 The value of sedimentation Rate is a piece of information that can help your doctor check your condition by considering your history, symptoms, and the results of your other diagnostic tests.